-Summer’s delicious blood plums and an old favourite cake recipe from Stephanie Alexander.
+Summer’s delicious blood plums and an old favourite recipe from Stephanie Alexander.

 180 g softened butter

 135 g self raising flour

 ½ cup ground almonds or fresh breadcrumbs

 60 g butter